watson-developer-cloud/watsonx-orchestrate-developer-toolkit/agent_knowledge/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

 To configure your web crawler index for Agent Knowledge in watsonx Orchestrate, you need to follow the documentation for [Connecting to an Elasticsearch content repository](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/base?topic=agents-connecting-elasticsearch-content-repository).

 Importantly, you need to use the right fields to configure your result content (In this guide, use `title` for Title and `text` for Body).
-You also need to use the right query body to make the search integration work with your web crawler index.
+You also need to use the right query body to make Knowledge work with your web crawler index.
 Here is an screenshot of the configuration:

 <img src="assets/use_nested_query_in_search_integration_settings.png" width="512" height="641">